 Virginia’s Eastern Shore is the perfect weekend getaway for your Mid-Atlantic family.
 Check out Trekaroo’s favorite Eastern Shore Getaways for ideas on planning the perfect Eastern Shore family vacation.

-Trekaroo has many resources that can help you plan an educational visit to some of these historic sites.
-A great place to get started is Northern Virginia Field Trip Tips written by a local, homeschooling, Trekaroo mom.
+Trekaroo has many resources that can help you plan an educational visit to some of these top tourist attractions in Virginia.
+A great place to get started is Northern Virginia Field Trip Tips written by a local, Washington DC area, homeschooling mom.

 Visit Virginia Beach and stay at these family-friendly hotels!

 Go Underground at Luray Caverns in the Shenandoah Valley

 Just below the ground in the Shenandoah Valley, there are labyrinths of underground tunnels.
 Families can visit these caverns nearly any day of the year – no matter what the weather is above ground.